Sami-Aml/flexistrive-website/content/pages/data-deletion.md

       We value your privacy and are committed to ensuring that your personal information is handled securely and in compliance with all relevant regulations.
-Below are the steps and resources to request data deletion and manage your account for our games (Space Runner, ...).
+Below are the steps and resources to request data deletion and manage your account for our games (such as Space Runner, ...).

       ## Unity Services